ChristOscar/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+    .map brings everything into a new array, .filter only puts things in a new array if ot's true or false, while .reduce doesn't return an array and is used for math applications(usually)

 2. Explain the difference between a callback and a higher order function.

+    callback function is a function that is passed inside of another function while a higher order function just receives other functions

 3. Explain what a closure is.

+    When the inner function goes outside of it scope to get another variable

 4. Describe the four principles of the 'this' keyword.

+    Window binding -  When you haven't given 'this' any context Implicit binding - applies to objects with methods, look left of the dot Explicit binding - Letting the 'this' inside of a function know that it will either .call,.apply, or .bind New binding - A function is invoked the 'this' keyword is bound to the new object being constructed

 5. Why do we need super() in an extended class?

+    You tell that class that you would like all the attrs/obj in the parent class

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.